kamataryo/jqf/README.md

 ## contributions

-Issues and Pull Requests are welcome.
+Issues and pull requests are welcome.

 ## Acknowledgements